Exercise Routines for Mental Clarity

 You need exercise routines designed specifically to clear brain fog, sharpen focus, and break through decision fatigue during your workday.
 Not tomorrow.
 Today.
 The following guide gives you three complete routines (10-minute, 20-minute, 30-minute) plus a decision framework for matching the right routine to your current mental state.

-Exercise routines for mental clarity are structured movement protocols designed to enhance cognitive performance through specific physiological mechanisms – increased cerebral blood flow, elevated neurotransmitter production, and reduced inflammation – timed strategically around knowledge work to extend focus windows and combat mental fatigue.
+Exercise routines for mental clarity are structured movement protocols designed to enhance cognitive performance through specific physiological mechanisms: increased cerebral blood flow, elevated neurotransmitter production, and reduced inflammation.
+You time them strategically around knowledge work to extend focus windows and combat mental fatigue.

 What You Will Learn